tylerw51/tyler-solon-williams/content/pages/index.md

       Tyler's research and teaching interests include:

-      *   Animation and the television cartoon in the United States
+      *   Animation and the television cartoon

       *   Media theory and media history